djinnet/PicartoCSharpWrapper/README.md

 ### Client
 To interact with the API you need at least a [client-ID](#oauth-key-/-client-id).
 Some requests can only be made by authorized users.
 These also need a [OAuth-key](#oauth-key-/-client-id).

-There are three client classes:
+There are two client classes:

 | Class                          | Explanation                                                            |
 | ------------------------------ | ---------------------------------------------------------------------- |